nodejs/node/doc/api/report.md

 load balancing, monitoring etc.

-The content of the report consists of a header section containing the event type, date, time, PID and Node.js version, sections containing JavaScript and native stack traces, a section containing V8 heap information, a section containing `libuv` handle information and an OS platform information section showing CPU and memory usage and system limits.
+The content of the report consists of a header section containing the event type, date, time, PID, and Node.js version, sections containing JavaScript and native stack traces, a section containing V8 heap information, a section containing `libuv` handle information, and an OS platform information section showing CPU and memory usage and system limits.
 An example report can be triggered using the Node.js REPL: